An indulgent and deliciously moist dessert: These Sugar Free Coconut Blondies are low carb, gluten and grain free. Happy days!

 - In a large bowl, whisk together coconut oil, vanilla extract, eggs and almond milk.

 - Add the dry ingredients - coconut flour, baking powder and sweetener.
 Mix until just combined and the batter is smooth.
+Check the sweetness and add more sweetener if needed.

 - If using chocolate, gently fold in the chopped pieces, reserving a few tablespoons for sprinkling on top if desired.